ZeroPlayerRodent/sketch-games/README.md

 First you will need to install [sketch](https://github.com/vydd/sketch).

-Then, load sketch in SBCL.
+Then, load sketch in a compatible Lisp interpreter.

 Finally, load the source code of the game you want to play.